 Helping your child learn to code can be fun, but it can also be overwhelming to know where to begin.
 Before you begin teaching your child coding, identify the right language for them to start.
 Here’s a handy chart to help you:

-ScratchJr is a great coding language for your seven-year-old to start.
+ScratchJr is a great coding language for your seven year-old to start if they've never coded before.
 ScratchJr is a visual programming language designed to teach coding literacy to children ages 5 to 7.
 ScratchJr is a free downloadable app on iOS, Android, and Chromebook devices.

 To create code with ScratchJr, you must simply drag blocks and snap them together in the coding area.
 The blocks are colorful and have simple icons with no text, which is convenient for students who struggle with reading.
 Blocks need to be in arrangement from left to right, like sentences in a book.
 Kids can make fun interactive stories and animations with this coding platform!

 How to download and get started with ScratchJr